intelwizard120/data-extractor-extension/README.md

-# Data Scraping Chrome Extension (jQeury Manifest v3)
+# Data Scraping Chrome Extension

 ## Use Following Features for Most of the Daily Tasks